codechrysalis/meetup.graphql/README.md

 ## 4. Queries & Mutations

 - You can continue to test all of this using `localhost:4000/graphql`.
 But let's say you want to connect a frontend to this server.
 The only endpoint for your server is `/graphql`– if you are fetching a resource, you will need to POST your query to that endpoint (whether it is a query or a mutation).
 Suggestion: check out Apollo-Fetch or Apollo-Client.

+# About Code Chrysalis

+This meetup was hosted by [Code Chrysalis](https://www.codechrysalis.io), Japan's only advanced software engineering school focused on developing the next generation of tech leaders.

+- __IMMERSIVE__.
+Our 12 week program where we give you the skills to become a full stack software engineer with a Silicon Valley mindset.
+- __FOUNDATIONS__.
+Our part-time prep course for beginners who want to get started learning how to code.
+- __ENGLISH PREP__.
+Our part-time class where we teach conversational English in an interactive way.